Statistically the third week of January is when most people ‘fall off the wagon’ on their New Year’s resolutions and fail in their fitness goals.

-This is how you should approach all of the habits and behaviours you wish to change.
+This is how you should approach all of the habits and behaviors you wish to change.
 Peel it back to the base habit that underpins everything which follows.

 Changing this one thing can create a domino effect that leads to changing many other things which follow.

 This is the secret to taking small, simple actions which create big changes.
-It is leveraging the odds in your favour.
+It is leveraging the odds in your favor.

 This is the secret to successfully changing your lifestyle.